Huangxy-Minel/Huangxy-Minel.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a Ph.D. candidate at the [Hong Kong University of Science and Technology (HKUST)](https://www.ust.hk/), advised by [Prof. Kai Chen](http://www.cse.ust.hk/~kaichen/).
 Prior to that, I received my M.Phil. in Computer Science from [HKUST](https://www.ust.hk/) and my B.Eng. in Network Engineering from [UESTC](https://www.uestc.edu.cn/) in 2023 and 2021, respectively.
+Additionally, I am fortunate to collaborate closely with [Prof. Junxue Zhang](https://snowzjx.me/) and [Dr. Bowen Liu](https://albertbowen.github.io/) on several projects.

 #### Research Interests